collapsed-stacks/startups/questions/13153/whats-the-step-by-step-process-of-getting-visa-and-permission-to-register-a-star.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2017-08-09
 - score: 1

-<p>You don't need a Visa to set up and register a company in the US.
-The only things you need in practice are a lawyer and an accountant.</p>
+You don't need a Visa to set up and register a company in the US.
+The only things you need in practice are a lawyer and an accountant.

-<p>There are plenty of options to incorporate.
-It's usually done in Delaware, but also in Nevada, Florida, and other States.</p>
+There are plenty of options to incorporate.
+It's usually done in Delaware, but also in Nevada, Florida, and other States.

-<p>What you may need is proof of residency of some sort to open an account, but if it applies to the State you're incorporating in it's trivial to work around: have your lawyer incorporate and create the account, then transfer it all to you.</p>
+What you may need is proof of residency of some sort to open an account, but if it applies to the State you're incorporating in it's trivial to work around: have your lawyer incorporate and create the account, then transfer it all to you.

-<p>(Aside: there's an additional upside in incorporating in the US: should your investor ever sue, you're better protected as a founder, in that a US investor will have hell collecting in Europe if you're incorporated in the US instead of Europe.)</p>
+(Aside: there's an additional upside in incorporating in the US: should your investor ever sue, you're better protected as a founder, in that a US investor will have hell collecting in Europe if you're incorporated in the US instead of Europe.)

 ## Answer 13196